External Constraint Handling for Solving Optimal Control Problems with Simultaneous Approaches and Interior Point Methods: External Constraint Handling

 where we need to identify conditions such that constraints can be determined to be active.
 The most obvious criteria is when the solution $y^{\ast}$ is at the boundary of $c_i(y)\le 0$, i.e.\ $c_i(y^{\ast}) = 0$.
-Additionally, express the Lagrangian as $\mathcal{L}:=\Phi(y)+\lambda^T c(y)$ and formulate the necessary optimality conditions (Karush-Kuhn-Tucker (KKT) conditions):
+Additionally, consider the Lagrangian $\mathcal{L}:=\Phi(y)+\lambda^T c(y)$ and the necessary optimality conditions (Karush-Kuhn-Tucker (KKT) conditions):

 with $\circ$ the Hadamard product.
-From the included complementary slackness condition, we know that for strictly positive Lagrange multipliers ($\lambda_i > 0$), the corresponding solution will have $c_i(y^{\ast}) = 0$, meaning the constraint is active.
+From the included complementary slackness condition, we know that for strictly positive Lagrange multipliers ($\lambda_i > 0$), the corresponding solution will have $c_i(y^{\ast}) = 0$, i.e.\ the constraint is active.